elh/advent-2023/README.md

   * Wrapped up an incredible wedding in Jaipur 🎊!
   * Day 12: Part 2 solved with DP by treating `s[1:]` as the subproblem and using the `@cache` decorator.
   * Quickly got through Days 13-16 part 1's so I have access to part 2's for the flight back in case I'm not too sleepy 😪.
-  * Day 14: Part 2 solved by detecting loops and finding equivalent position via modulo.
+  * Day 14: Part 2 solved by detecting loops and finding equivalent positions via modulo.
   * Day 16: Performance improved reusing previous results. `cast_light` returns a graph of lights and downstream lights which we can optionally take as an argument as well and build upon.
 * 12/17
-  * Day 18: Part 1 solved actually materializing the grid and doing a flood fill of from the exterior of a bounded zone.
+  * Day 18: Part 1 solved actually materializing the grid and doing a flood fill from the exterior of a bounded zone.
 Part 2 kicked my jet lagged butt.
 I realized somewhat quickly that I could treat the grid as an integration of scanline slices which only requires me to keep track of boundaries and then sum up the incremental areas.
-Debugging off by one errors due to the grid and other geometry corner cases was a pain without good visualization tools and the real inputs being very large.
+Debugging off-by-one errors due to the grid and other geometry corner cases was a pain without good visualization tools and the real inputs being very large.
 UPDATE: TIL of Pick’s theorem...
 * 12/18
   * Day 19: Part 2 solved by working backwards: identify each assignment to "A" and with a range of possible values, tighten it going backwards through the condition graph.
   * Day 17: I got tripped up figuring out how to encode "number of steps in current direction" into the graph state for Dijkstra's.
 I encode the current location, the previous direction I came from, and the number of steps in that direction.
 Slowest part 2 so far.
+* 12/19
+  * Day 20: Part 2 solved by learning a lesson from previous days and investing in visualization tools early.
+I was quite surprised to find that my input graphs were highly isolated and this turned into another LCM of cycle lengths.
+Because I could imagine graphs that were far more entangled (like hash functions) and we had a similar puzzle this year, I didn't expect this approach to be applicable.
+I'm a little disappointed.